 A person must undertake a WDP under the supervision of a sponsor.
 A sponsor is an organisation or a health practitioner accredited by the Director, Fines Victoria to support the WDP scheme.

-If an eligible person is already engaged with an organisation or a health practitioner that is not yet a WDP sponsor, the organisation or health practitioner can contact the WDP team to get information about becoming a sponsor.
+If an eligible person is already engaged with an organisation or a health practitioner that is not yet a WDP sponsor, the organisation or health practitioner can contact the WDP team to get information about becoming a sponsor (External link)

-If a person does not have a sponsor and wants to find out more about the WDP program and their eligibility requirements, they can contact the WDP Team.
+If a person does not have a sponsor and wants to find out more about the WDP program and their eligibility requirements, they can contact the WDP Team (External link)

 Only a sponsor may apply for a WDP on behalf of an eligible person.